KittyHeaven/blue_bird/README.md

   api :GET, "/posts/:post_id/comments" do
     group "Comment" # If not provided, it will be guessed from the controller name (resource name) title "List comments for specific docs"
-    description "Optiona description that will be displayed in the documentation" note "Optional note that will be displayed in the documentation" parameter :post_id, :integer, :required, "Post ID or slug" end
+    description "Optional description that will be displayed in the documentation" note "Optional note that will be displayed in the documentation" parameter :post_id, :integer, :required, "Post ID or slug" end